 The psalmist made a choice to believe and to obey God’s Word.
 He said, “… for I trust in Your word … for I have hoped in Your ordinances … So shall I keep Your law continually … for I seek Your precepts.
 I will speak of Your testimonies … I will delight myself in Your commandments … and I will meditate on Your statutes.”

-We, too, have a choice whether or not to believe and whether or not to obey.
+We, too, have a choice whether to believe and whether or not to obey.

 The Biggest Sinner in the World